-Here are the answers to Noel McKenna’s crossword Australian Art History 1933–1978 currently in ‘Landscape – Mapped‘ at the Queensland Art Gallery until Monday 2 April 2018.
+Here are the answers to Noel McKenna’s crossword Australian Art History 1933–1978.
+The work is a larger-than-life crossword in the shape of Australia, intended for an in-crowd interested in Australian art history of the twentieth century.
 The crossword questions were published in a previous blog, how many did you get right?

 2. BROWN / The Annandale Imitation Realists (also known as Imitation Realism) was a short-lived collaborative group of mixed media avant-garde artists formed in Sydney in 1961, Mike Brown (1938-97) was a founding member.

 6. ANNAND / Douglas S Annand (1903-76) won the Sir John Sulman Prize in 1941 with Set of Historical murals – painted in oils on plaster – Boys’, in 1947 with Mural “in situ”, Messrs.
 Jantzen (Aust.)
 Pty.
 Ltd., Lidcombe and in 1951 with Mural – Restaurant R.M.S.
 “Oronsay” (in Situ)

 7. HAEFLINGER / In 1941 Paul Haefliger (1914-82) was appointed art critic for the Sydney Morning Herald, a position he held until 1957.

 9. TANNER / In 1934 when Edwin Tanner (1920-80) was attending the Wollongong Junior Technical College he designed his own racing bike and formed a cycle club.

 10. SMITH / Bernard William Smith (1916-2011) was an Australian art historian, art critic and academic, considered one of the most eminent art historians of the 20th century.